RevenueHunt/docs/docs/how-to-guides/integrate-google-analytics.md

 To deploy this method, you can insert a script within the theme of your store's page, especially where a quiz is featured.
 Follow these steps:

 1. **Understand the Callback Function**: Visit the [FAQ page](https://docs.revenuehunt.com/how-to-guides/use-callback-function/) on custom integrations to learn how our callback function operates and how it can be utilized for tracking custom events.
-2. **Embed the Custom Script**: Insert the following script into the theme of your store’s page where the quiz or the event you want to track is located:
+2. **Embed the Custom Script**: Insert the following script into the theme of your store’s page where the quiz or the event you want to track is located (load it sitewide and put it into the theme.liquid):
     ```html
     <script>
     function prqQuizCallback(quizResponse){